Lagos Chamber Of Commerce And Industry Presidential Policy Dialogue

 Another issue it addresses is how Nigeria should always position itself to take a leading role in Africa.
 The ongoing progress in the establishment of the African Continental Free Trade Area is pertinent in this regard.

-The private sector must contribute to the articulation of the National Trade Strategy, provide support to our negotiators in AfCFTA processes while taking full advantage of the opportunities provided by this free trade area.
-As things stand, negotiations on the Rules of Origin, which are very important for boosting local production are at about 87.65% complete with outstanding work of about 10% on textiles and 2% relating to automobiles.
-In services, 41 countries have made offers, but which are still to be verified.
-The Phase 2 negotiations on Investments, Intellectual Property, Competition are at early stages while the conversations on Women and Youth in Trade and Digital Trade are yet to start.
+The private sector must contribute to the articulation of the National Trade Strategy, provide support to our negotiators in AfCFTA processes, while taking full advantage of the opportunities provided by this free trade area.
+As things stand, negotiations on the Rules of Origin, which are very important for boosting local production, are at about 87.65% complete, with outstanding work of about 10% on textiles and 2% relating to automobiles.
+In services, 41 countries have made offers, but these are still to be verified.
+The Phase 2 negotiations on Investments, Intellectual Property, and Competition are at early stages, while the conversations on Women and Youth in Trade and Digital Trade are yet to start.

 Let me conclude then by reiterating the need for Nigeria to strive to achieve high and sustained growth in order to create opportunities for our people and overcome poverty.
 Our responses must promote productivity and value addition and move away from the despair of managing limited resources to producing and creating more in a competitive and sustainable manner.

-I expect that the private sector on which so much depends and so well represented here to rise up to help Nigeria achieve these great objectives by working closely with Government.
+I expect that the private sector, on which so much depends and so well represented here, to rise up to help Nigeria achieve these great objectives by working closely with the Government.

 Thank you for your kind attention.